ollyy/ollyy.github.io/index.md

 title: Home
 ---

-Olly Wiggins is a digital marketing specialist, content curator and writer with nearly three years of practical experience in the industry.
-He has worked with Microsoft, Nordoff Robbins, Metropolis Studios and the Academy of Contemporary Music, in numerous roles spanning production assistance to digital marketing.
+I'm a digital marketing specialist, videographer and photographer with nearly three years of practical experience in the industry.
+I have worked with Microsoft, Nordoff Robbins, Metropolis Studios and the Academy of Contemporary Music, in numerous roles spanning production assistance to digital marketing.